9th September, 2025

 How do you measure trigger times?

-Most people estimate trigger times, this is the quickest way, but this can be inaccurate.
+Most people estimate trigger times and this is the quickest way, but it can be inaccurate.

-If you estimate based on the amount of time you had the tool out of the box, you're going to be overestimating your trigger time.
+If you estimate your trigger time based on the amount of time you had the tool out of the box, you're going to be overestimating your trigger time.

 If you estimate based on how long you think you were using the tool, you're probably going to underestimate it.
 You know what people say - time flies when you are having fun!